 Treatment for brain and spinal cord tumors depends on things like the type of tumor and where it is.

 There are many kinds of surgery.
 The type used depends on where the tumor is and how big it is.
-Radiation may be used with surgery to cure the tumor or help keep it from growing.

 Any type of surgery can have risks and side effects.
 Ask the doctor what you can expect.
 If your child has problems, let the doctors know.
 Doctors who treat children with brain and spinal cord tumors should be able to help with any problems that come up.